 - 1 cup raw or grass-fed full fat milk

-- 1 cup almond or cashew milk (or other non-dairy milk)
+- 1 cup almond or cashew milk, or other non-dairy milk, for nut-free hemp milk is great

 - pinch of sea salt

-- Sweetener: 2 tablespoons honey, maple syrup, coconut sugar, stevia, monk fruit extract, etc (use more or less depending on your preference)
+- Sweetener: 2 tablespoons honey, maple syrup, coconut sugar, 1 date, a little stevia, monk fruit extract, etc (use more or less of each, depending on your preference)

 - In a small saucepan over medium-low heat add the milk and cream or non-dairy milks, the vanilla bean seeds and a pinch of sea salt.
 Add your sweetener now, if you are using.